Who Can Apply?

 Scholarship Application Deadline:

-To be considered for a scholarship, applications must include all required attachments and be submitted online by the application deadline of Friday, February 2, 2018.
+To be considered for a scholarship, applications must submit an online application with all required attachments by the application deadline of Friday, February 2, 2018.
 Incomplete applications will not be processed.

 Submitting the Pre-College Scholarship Application